Skip to main content

 Beyond Load Boards: The Economics of Direct Freight

-Most drivers calculate their load board cost as the subscription line item.
+Most drivers calculate their load board costas the subscription line item.
 DAT runs $60–$200/month depending on your tier.
 Truckstop is comparable.
 But that number misses the actual cost by a wide margin.
 If you're spending 2–4 hours a day searching boards, making calls, following up, and negotiating, that's 40–80 hours a month.
-At $35/hour opportunity value — roughly what you could be earning on a load instead of sitting on hold — the time cost alone is $1,400–$2,800 per month.
+At $35/hour opportunity value - roughly what you could be earning on a load instead of sitting on hold - the time cost alone is $1,400–$2,800 per month.
 The subscription fee is the smallest part of the bill.
 The real question is: what are you actually netting from those 40-80 hours?
-For most operators, the honest answer is $800-$1,500/month less than dispatched drivers running the same lanes.
+For most operators who feel like they can't find loads consistently, the honest answer is $800-$1,500/month less than dispatched drivers running the same lanes.

 Direct shipper relationships are the highest-value thing in trucking - and they take the most time to build.
 A shipper who books you directly cuts out the broker entirely, which means rates 15–25% above spot with no middleman.
 Getting there requires 3–6 months of consistent delivery performance and outreach, but the payoff compounds.
 Carriers who build 3–4 direct shipper relationships over a year often stop needing load boards entirely.
 The problem is that while you're building those relationships, you still need freight - which is exactly where dispatch fills the gap.